eleda77/eleda77.github.io/docs/vocab_list.md

 **sybaritic** - displaying luxury and furnishing gratification to the senses

+**syllabub** - a whipped cream dessert, typically flavored with white wine or sherry

 **systolic** - relating to the phase of the heartbeat when the heart contracts and pumps blood from chambers into arteries

 ### T {#header-title-20}
 **tablature** - a form of musical notation indicating instrument fingering or the location of the played notes rather than musical pitches

+**tabular** - (of data) consisting of or presented in columns or tables; broad and flat like the top of a table

 **tachometer** - an instrument which measures the working speed of an engine, usually in rpm